74 °F / 24 °C

 Pulau Ternate Island is one of Maluku Islands (Moluccas) in eastern Indonesia.
-The port city Ternate covers a total area of approx 111 km2 (43 ml2) and has population around 190,000.
+The port city Ternate covers a total area of approx 111 km2 (43 mi2) and has population around 190,000.

-- Ternate Island is located off the west coast of Halmahera Island.
+Ternate Island is located off the west coast of Halmahera Island.
 Like its neighbouring Tidore Island, Ternate is cone-shaped.
-Both isles are former Islamic sultanates with a long history of rivalry.
-They were once world's major producer of cloves - commodity that made their sultans the wealthiest in Indonesia.
+Both isles are former Islamic sultanates - once world's major producer of cloves - a commodity that made their sultans the wealthiest in Indonesia.

-- Sultan's Palace (constructed in 1796) partly serves as museum.
-Fort Oranje (built in 1607) was home of Dutch East Indies Company until 1619, when was moved to Batavia (Jakarta).
+Sultan's Palace (constructed in 1796) partly serves as museum.
+Fort Oranje (1607-built) was home of Dutch East Indies Company until 1619 when it was moved to Batavia (Jakarta).

 Pulau Ternate Island cruise terminal

 Cruise ships to Ternate Island dock (anchor) at Ternate - port town on the southeastern coast.